Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

-$S_b^{\nabla}$ is gauge invariant, $\delta S_b^{\nabla} =0$, iff we take the following boundary conditions, \footnote{We take one boundary condition, though there are various boundary conditions to make $S_b^{\nabla}$ gauge invariant.}
+where we have assumed the conditions in Theorem \ref{BVcondition}, i.e., ${}^A \nabla \pi = 0, \baS = 0$ and $R=0$ which ensure the gauge invariance of the bulk action functional except for the boundary term. $S_b^{\nabla}$ is gauge invariant if we impost the following conditions: \footnote{We can choose other boundary conditions to ensure gauge invariance of $S_b$.
+A problem of ambiguities remains future analysis.}.

-Equation \eqref{bou01} restricts $X$ to a constant map on the boundary.
-Equation \eqref{bou02} is nothing but Equation \eqref{PMS2} in the definition of a momentum section over a Poisson manifold. \eqref{bou04} is equivalent to \eqref{PMS3}, ${}^A \rd \mu(e_1, e_2) = - \pi(\nabla \mu(e_1), \nabla \mu(e_2))$ under Equation \eqref{PMS2}.
-Thus we obtain conditions (D2) and (D3) in the definition of a Hamilton Lie algebroid as the boundary condition of the GPSM \eqref{actionb}.
-Our result is summarized. \begin{proposition} We consider a sigma model given by the action functional (the GPSM) with boundary \eqref{actionb}, The action functional is gauge invariant if and only if the boundary has a Hamiltonian Lie algebroid structure over a Poisson manifold.
+The first condition Eq.~\eqref{bou01} restricts $X$ to a constant map on the boundary.
+The second condition Eq.~\eqref{bou02} is precisely Eq.~\eqref{PMS2}, which define a momentum section over a Poisson manifold.
+The third condition Eq.~\eqref{bou04} is equivalent to Eq.~\eqref{PMS3}, which ensures the bracket compatibility condition.
+Thus, we obtain conditions (D2) and (D3) in the definition of a Hamilton Lie algebroid as the boundary condition of the GPSM \eqref{actionb}.
+Our result is summarized as follows: \begin{proposition} Assume that the condition in Theorem \ref{BVcondition} holds, this means ${}^A \nabla \pi = 0, \baS = 0$ and $R=0$.
+The sigma model given by the action functional $S_b^{\nabla}$ in Eq.~\eqref{actionb} is gauge invariant if the target space $A$ has a Hamiltonian Lie algebroid structure over a Poisson manifold.
 The section $\mu$ in the boundary term is a momentum section. \end{proposition}